David P. ManfrediFAIA, LEED AP

-John is active in the American Institute of Architects, the Society for College and University Planning, NAIOP, and the Urban Land Institute Housing & Economic Council, and a frequent speaker on master planning, sustainable building, interdisciplinary scientific research, and public-private partnerships on campus.
+A recent inductee to the American Institute of Architects’s College of Fellows, John is active in the AIA, the Society for College and University Planning, NAIOP, and the Urban Land Institute Housing & Economic Council, and a frequent speaker on master planning, sustainable building, interdisciplinary scientific research, and public-private partnerships on campus.
 He received Bachelor degrees in both Environmental Design in Architecture and Civil Engineering from North Carolina State University, and a Master of Architecture from Harvard University Graduate School of Design.

 “John is unique among architects in that he combines excellent technical design knowledge and skills, but also an appreciation of the economic goals we as developers have for our projects.
 With this broad perspective, John is one of the best I have seen at helping deliver the highest quality and most efficient design within the budget parameters we establish.
 He never shies from a challenge and is never satisfied until he helps our team find the optimum design-development solution.
 Besides that, he is an absolute pleasure to work with!”